-- To receive information through parent letters, syllabus, handbooks, PowerSchool, newsletters, web page, phone calls, emails, letters, report cards, interims, and the phone messenger. - A parent letter that will include a positive greeting, teacher contact information, request for parent contact information, what the parent and student can expect from the teacher, and a syllabus that contains grading policies, course and classroom expectations. - That parent letters and policies will be consistent with the East Wake High School and WCPSS policies. - To receive the parent letter the first week of each semester from any staff member with a class or case load. - Teachers post grades in PowerSchool every week and make them visible to parents. - Teachers to maintain accurate attendance and tardy information electronically in PowerSchool and manually in an attendance book. - Teachers send interims at 3 weeks and 6 weeks each quarter. - Teachers will use their individual web page on the East Wake High School website to post important dates or information regarding major assignments when possible. - Teachers will post important dates and major assignment information 1 week prior to the due date. - Teachers will keep their web pages current.
+- To receive information through parent letters, syllabus, handbooks, PowerSchool, web page, phone calls, emails, letters, report cards, interims, and the phone messenger. - A parent letter that will include a positive greeting, teacher contact information, request for parent contact information, what the parent and student can expect from the teacher, and a syllabus that contains grading policies, course and classroom expectations. - That parent letters and policies will be consistent with the East Wake High School and WCPSS policies. - To receive the parent letter the first week of each semester from any staff member with a class or case load. - Teachers post grades in PowerSchool every week and make them visible to parents. - Teachers to maintain accurate attendance and tardy information electronically in PowerSchool and manually in an attendance book. - Teachers send interims at 3 weeks and 6 weeks each quarter. - Teachers will post important dates and major assignment information 1 week prior to the due date. - Teachers will keep their web pages/Canvas site current.